 What does a CRM software do and what value does it add other than what the name implies?
 One of the main advantages it provides is the ease of keeping all client relations in one place.
 Keeping all the necessary client information in one place can be a massive boon to productivity.
 It allows companies to streamline their processes and much more easily coordinate between departments.
 Customer relationship management systems further help managers and reps in speeding up the process of looking up files and documentation.
 This isn’t just great for the business but also a crucial step to client success.

 CRMs allow the representatives and their teams to automate their processes along multiple lines, thus improving efficiency.
 Teams don’t have to spend as much time logging emails, calls, meetings, and interactions.
 They can store this type of information automatically and collect/aggregate it within the system.
 Further benefits of automation from CRMs show up when reps to update all deals in terms of the stage they’re in.
-The system can automatically handle a lot of the duties in any given stage, including weighting, summation, and visualisation.
+The system can automatically handle a lot of the duties in any given stage.
+This includes weighting, summation, and visualisation.

 Aside from allowing for better bookkeeping and scheduling, CRMs also invite new forms of customer relationship data collection.
 Digital logs like these can be very beneficial at knowing the exact interactions that are going on with the client.
 Reps will have an easily searchable catalogue of when a contact visited your company website, or downloaded content off of it, or if they spoke with another member of your sales team already.
 Cataloguing and viewing such data has never been easier.